 Hopefully by now you realize the importance of collecting more Google reviews, but you might be wondering how to get started.
-Below is a step-by-step process for setting up your Google My Business page and optimizing it to collect online reviews.
+The first step is to set up a Google My Business listing in order to start collecting reviews.
+Below is a step-by-step process for setting up your Google My Business listing.

 Once you have the ability to update your listing you should put in the effort to make sure it’s attractive and filled with relevant information that will entice searchers to click on your listing.
 Google reviews themselves help to make your listing stand out and bring real customer feelings to the forefront.
 At the very minimum you should do the following: